miDiagnostics wants to bring miniaturized, rapid, easy-to-use, lab-quality tests with built in connectivity direct to the patient and clinican.

 Nicolas Vergauwe joined miDiagnostics as Chief Executive Officer in April 2018.
-In this capacity, Nicolas and his team will develop and extend the miDiagnostics product portfolio by building further on the groundbreaking research of Imec and Johns Hopkins University.
+Nicolas and his team are developing and extending the miDiagnostics product portfolio by building on the groundbreaking research of Imec and Johns Hopkins University.

 Until March 2018, Nicolas was Vice President Innovations at Biocartis, a molecular diagnostics company that has developed a sample-to-result platform for oncology and infectious disease applications.
 As VP Innovations,

 Nicolas was responsible for bringing novel technologies and assay concepts to the market.
-Dr. Vergauwe joined Biocartis in January 2012 as a scientist after obtaining his PhD in Bioscience Engineering at the Katholieke Universiteit Leuven, Belgium in collaboration with the École Polytechnique Fédérale de Lausanne (EPFL) at Lausanne, Switzerland.
+Prior to this, he worked at Biocartis as a scientist, joining in January 2012 after obtaining his PhD in Bioscience Engineering at the Katholieke Universiteit Leuven, Belgium.

-He is responsible for the development and execution of the Regulatory and Quality Strategies for the product platform and the organization.
+He is responsible for the development and execution of the Regulatory and Quality Strategies for miDiagnostics and its product platform.

-Ben has worked within the Pharmaceutical and Medical Device Industry for over 25 years, with companies such as Merck, Johnson & Johnson Medical, Ethicon, LifeScan, and DePuy.
+Ben has worked in various operations, regulatory and research roles within the pharmaceutical and medical device industries for over 25 years, with companies such as Merck, Johnson & Johnson Medical, Ethicon, LifeScan, and DePuy.

 During his career, Ben has had leadership positions within Project Management, Quality Assurance, Operations, Regulatory Affairs and R&D. During this time, Ben collaborated in and led a variety of product approvals, process improvements, process introductions and product launches.
 This has included the direction of activities across Europe, the USA and the Far East.